-8. The overall consensus amongst police officers on Dudley North sector was that it had been a positive experience and that it had a massive impact on the key ASB hotspot areas on Friday nights.
+8. The overall consensus amongst police officers was that it had been a positive experience bearing a massive impact on the key ASB hotspot areas on Friday nights.
 In Gornal, for example, the police were receiving 1-2 ASB calls per night relating to young people compared to 35-40 the previous year.
-Feedback from members of the community, and elected Members - at PACT meetings by email and at Area Committees- has been very positive.
+Feedback from members of the community and elected Members has been very positive.

-Though 43 young people being brought to the safe centre might appear relatively low, this figure can be considered alongside the fact that these young people will in most instances have been removed from a group of other young people.
-In nearly all of these instances, it is only one or two young people that are removed from a larger group, by virtue of their being judged to be vulnerable.
-The impact of the removal of a small number of young people is multiplied simply through others directly witnessing this.
-The communicating of this experience through text, instant messaging and social networking sites, as well as by word of mouth at school etc. has meant that the initiative has a far wider resonance.
-A Staysafe evening operation can therefore be successful even if apparently low numbers are brought in.
+Young people will in most instances have been removed from a group of other young people.
+In nearly all of these instances, it is only one or two young people removed from a larger group, through being judged as vulnerable.
+The impact of the removal of this small number is multiplied through it being directly witnessed.
+Communication of this experience through text, instant messaging and social networking sites, as well as by word of mouth at school etc. has meant that the initiative has a far wider resonance.
+A Staysafe evening operation can therefore be successful even with low numbers brought in.

-There was initial anecdotal evidence of some youngsters becoming drunk in groups after school, as early as 5 p.m.
-Due to the early start of Staysafe in the evening, young people were picked up quickly and problems with the after-effects of drinking alcohol were prevented.
-The subsequent benefit was that officers, no longer now having to deal with an alcohol fuelled escalation of ASB, were able to attend other crime reports far more quickly.
+Anecdotal evidence existed of some youngsters becoming drunk in groups after school, as early as 5 p.m.
+The early start of Staysafe in the evening meant that young people were picked up quickly and more serious alcohol related problems averted.
+The subsequent benefit was that officers, no longer now having to deal with an alcohol fuelled escalation of ASB, were able to attend crime reports far more quickly.

 There is no evidence of displacement to other areas.
-Some "decoy" vans bearing the safe and sound Staysafe insignia were put out on nights when stay safe was not running.
+Some "decoy" vans bearing the safe and sound Staysafe insignia went out on other nights.